 I did say it was a big subject!

-So, whether you’re a new VA who wants to create a gorgeous, world-class, envy-of-everyone Virtual Assistant website, or if you already have a site but want to make sure you’ve covered everything, head on over and enrol in my free Website Setup course today.
+It doesn’t matter if you’re a new VA who wants to create a gorgeous, envy-of-everyone website, or if you already have a site but you just want to make sure you’ve covered everything.